 The Stanford Radiology 3D and Quantitative Imaging Lab (3DQ Lab) was established in 1996 with the goal of developing and translating innovative techniques into clinical practice for the efficient display and analysis of medical imaging data.
 This was motivated by a paradigm shift from cross-sectional to true volumetric imaging in several radiological imaging modalities, especially CT and MR.

-The clinical arm of the lab processes over 1,100 patient cases per month and contains knowledge and resources that augment the innovative research being done in the Radiology Department as well as by Bio-X members.
+The clinical arm of the lab processes over 1,100 patient cases per month and contains knowledge and resources that augment the innovative research being done in the Radiology Department as well as by Stanford Bio-X members.
+The 3DQ Lab is an excellent resource for medical professionals to obtain clinical training in 3DQ image post-processing and quantitative imaging methods.
+A variety of educational opportunities are available for Stanford medical affiliates as well as technologists, radiologists and imaging specialists from domestic and international medical imaging communities.